shakacode/shakapacker/README.md

 ### Babel configuration

 By default, you will find the Webpacker preset in your `package.json`.
+Note, you need to use the new NPM package name, `shakapacker`.

 ```json
 "babel": {